misterG13/Android-Image-Flasher/README.md

 4) Flashing keeps failing because a partition is not found or needs to be resized
   - if a partition needs to be resized, that can only be done in fastbootd mode
   - removing the slot selection and instead swapping to the slot you wish to flash to. then flash without a slot suffix, allowing the script to flash to the active slot instead

+## Download the script from Github​
+- (zip file from github, always up to date)​